taunsquared/neuronautas.github.io-2022/_pages/2021-showcase.md

 {% include figure image_path="/assets/images/final-projects/Humans.png" alt="A slide from the final presentation of the Vulcano Blues Group, who studied reaction time in humans." caption="A slide from the final presentation of the Vulcano Blues Group, who studied reaction time in humans." %}

 **The Vulcano Blues** group developed a sophisticated experimental set-up to investigate how different audio & visual contexts influence the reaction time of people engaged in a detection task.
+To learn more, check out [the Vulcano Blues group's final presentation](https://docs.google.com/presentation/d/1ICAHeQmz6BjC1MQ1tWGWe6JVns0CzuHzRjCRGUXQ7sY/edit?usp=sharing).

 Students: Beatriz Robalo & João Lopes.